Temotu Province: Islands

 The provincial capital is Lata, located on Nendö, the largest and most important of the Santa Cruz islands.

 Population

 Tepukei (ocean-going outrigger canoe) from the Santa Cruz Islands, held in the Ethnological Museum of Berlin.

-The population of 21,362 (2009) is quite diverse for the small land area encompassed.
+The population of the province was 22,319 as of 2019.
+The province is quite diverse for its small land area.
 The Santa Cruz Islanders are predominantly Melanesian, although the inhabitants of Tikopia, Anuta, the Duff Islands and some of the Reef Islands are Polynesians.

 Languages

 The province has given its name to the Temotu languages, a putative linguistic subgroup within the broader Oceanic family of languages.

-The languages spoken in the province include all nine Temotu languages proper, plus two Polynesian outlier languages: Vaeakau-Taumako and Tikopia.
+The languages spoken in the province include all of the Temotu languages proper, plus two Polynesian outlier languages: Vaeakau-Taumako and Tikopia.